tea2code/fantasy-rts/documentation/Kernel.md

 #### MainData

 This data value contains data provided by the main program.
 This is mostly environment related information.

+Default ID can be found in the static class `MainIds`.

+Will identify itself by the name `frts::MainData`.

 ### Frame